BrandonPacewic/BrandonPacewic/README.md

 ## :octocat: Connect With Me :octocat:

 I am never too busy to answer a message.
 If you are curious about anything you think I can help with please feel free to reach out.
-I would love to hear from you 💙
+I would love to hear from you:

 - LinkedIn: [https://www.linkedin.com/in/brandon-pacewic/](https://www.linkedin.com/in/brandon-pacewic/)
 - Gmail: [pacewicbrandon@gmail.com](pacewicbrandon@gmail.com)